SalesforceLabs/ActionPlansV4/README.md

 ## (Optional) Sample Action Plan Template Import

 This repository also includes a sample Action Plan Template file, which you can import on the appropriate tab.
-You may download [Trade show follow up](data/Export%20-%20Trade%20Show%20follow%20up.xml) from GitHub, or you can find it in this SFDX project in the `data` folder.
+You may download [New Customr Onboarding](https://github.com/SalesforceLabs/ActionPlansV4/blob/main/data/Export%20-%20New%20Customer%20Onboarding.xml) from GitHub, or you can find it in this SFDX project in the `data` folder.